mlrdevs97/throttling/README.md

-# Token Bucket Throttling Visualizer
+# Throttling Algorithm Visualizer

-A interactive web application that demonstrates **throttling** concepts through a visual implementation of the **Token Bucket Algorithm**.
-This educational tool allows users to configure bucket parameters and observe real-time token consumption and refill behavior.
+An interactive web application that demonstrates **throttling** concepts through visual implementations of multiple rate limiting algorithms.
+This educational tool allows users to compare different throttling strategies and observe their real-time behavior.

 ## 🎯 Purpose

-This application serves as a visual learning tool to understand rate limiting and throttling mechanisms.
-While currently focused on the Token Bucket algorithm, it's designed to be expanded with other throttling algorithms in the future.
+This application serves as a comprehensive visual learning tool to understand rate limiting and throttling mechanisms.
+It currently supports **Token Bucket** and **Leaky Bucket** algorithms, with an extensible architecture for adding more algorithms in the future.

 ## 🧠 What is Throttling?

 **Throttling** is a technique used to control the rate at which requests are processed by a system.
 It prevents resource exhaustion and ensures fair usage by limiting the number of operations that can be performed within a specific time window.

+### Supported Algorithms

-### Token Bucket Algorithm
+#### Token Bucket Algorithm

-The **Token Bucket Algorithm** is a popular rate limiting strategy that works as follows:

 - **Bucket**: A container with a fixed capacity that holds tokens
 - **Tokens**: Represent permission to perform an operation
 - **Refill Rate**: Tokens are added to the bucket at a constant rate
 - **Consumption**: Each request consumes one token; requests are denied when the bucket is empty

-This algorithm allows for burst traffic (up to bucket capacity) while maintaining an average rate over time.
+- **Behavior**: Allows burst traffic (up to bucket capacity) while maintaining an average rate over time

+#### Leaky Bucket Algorithm
+- **Queue**: A container with a fixed capacity that holds requests
+- **Requests**: Incoming requests are added to the queue
+- **Leak Rate**: Requests are processed (leaked) from the queue at a constant rate
+- **Overflow**: When the queue is full, new requests are dropped
+- **Behavior**: Smooths out traffic by processing requests at a steady rate

 ## 🚀 Features

 ### Backend (Java Servlet API)
-- **Token Bucket Implementation**: Hand-crafted algorithm with configurable capacity and refill rate
-- **RESTful API**: Simple endpoints for configuration and token consumption
+- **Multiple Algorithm Support**: Token Bucket and Leaky Bucket implementations
 - **Thread-Safe**: Synchronized operations for concurrent access
+- **RESTful API**: Simple endpoints for configuration and request processing
-- **JSON Responses**: Structured API responses with status and token information
+- **JSON Responses**: Structured API responses with status and algorithm-specific information

 ### Frontend (Interactive Web UI)
+- **Algorithm Selection**: Choose between Token Bucket and Leaky Bucket
-- **Real-Time Visualization**: Dynamic token bucket fill level representation
+- **Real-Time Visualization**: Dynamic visual representation of algorithm state
-- **Configuration Panel**: Live parameter adjustment (capacity, refill rate)
+- **Configuration Panel**: Live parameter adjustment for each algorithm
-- **Request Simulation**: Single-click token consumption testing
+- **Request Simulation**: Interactive testing of algorithm behavior
 - **Activity Logging**: Comprehensive request/response logging with timestamps
-- **Status Monitoring**: Current token count and last refill time display
+- **Responsive Design**: Modern UI that works on all devices

 ## 🏃 How to Run